How NetDocuments ndSync Handles Editing Conflicts: A Complete Guide

 How ndSync Resolves the Conflict

-1. Conflict Detection: ndSync recognizes that User 2’s changes conflict with User 1’s changes because the document is checked out or has been modified on the server.
+1. Conflict Detection — ndSync recognizes that User B’s changes conflict with User A’s because the document is checked out or has been modified on the server

-2. Creating an Unofficial Version: ndSync automatically converts User 2’s changes into an unofficial version of the document and saves it to the server.
+2. Unofficial Version Created — ndSync automatically converts User B’s changes into an unofficial version and saves it to the server

-3. User Notification: User 2 receives a bubble notification informing them that their edits are being saved as an unofficial version.
+3. User Notification — User B receives a bubble notification that their edits are being saved as an unofficial version

-4. Continued Editing: As long as User 2 keeps the document open, any additional changes they make are saved to that unofficial version.
+4. Continued Editing — As long as User B keeps the document open, additional changes save to that unofficial version

-• The unofficial version file is renamed to indicate it’s unofficial (e.g., “Document_unofficial.docx”)
+• The file is renamed to indicate its status (e.g., “Document_unofficial.docx”)

 • An unsynced overlay icon appears on the file

-• The official version is still synced down from the server
+• The official version syncs down from the server

-• Future changes to the local unofficial version will not be synced to the server
+• Future changes to the local unofficial version will not sync to the server

 About the Author